aj-staton/robotics/README.md

 ### Credits
 * This course, Robotic Applications and Design, was taught by [Marios Xanthidis](https://sites.google.com/view/mariosx).
 * These projects were completed by Robby Carff, Miles Ziemer, and Austin Staton.

+#### Major Takeaways/Lessons Learned
+Trust the robot, but always verify its returned data.
+A robot has sensors that can malfunction.
+Functional code using non-functional sensors _appears_ to be incorrect.
+Ensure that a robot is properly functioning before correcting code "errors".